FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1984/1984-10-31-grand-order-of-water-rats-celebration-dinner.md

 subtitle: The Royal Lancaster Hotel, London
 description: Event held in the prescence of HRH Prince Philip to celebrate the history of the Grand Order Of Water Rats showbusiness charity.
 post_description: Event held in the prescence of HRH Prince Philip to celebrate the history of the Grand Order Of Water Rats showbusiness charity.
-categories: [Personal-Appearances, Royal-Lancaster-Hotel, London, OnThisDay31October]
+categories: [Personal Appearances, Royal Lancaster Hotel, London, OnThisDay31October]
 ---

 <p>Event held in the prescence of HRH Prince Philip to celebrate the history of the Grand Order Of Water Rats showbusiness charity.</p>